ukoda/lcd4linux-ax206/README.md

 ### Display settings

 The `backlight` setting is not linear and will simply blank the display or flicker at low values making it difficult to use in low light appliactions such as a bed side night display.
 To improve this a new `brightness` setting has been added with the range 0 to 100, and with 100 as the default.
 It scales the pixel values as a percentage.
-You would normally set lowest value backlight settinh that gives a stable backlight that supports the brightest white you need, then use the brightness value to dim it to suit the user needs.
+You would normally set lowest value backlight setting that gives a stable backlight that supports the brightest white you need, then use the brightness value to dim it to suit the user needs.
 NB:While the brightness setting can be used to dim with any backlight level setting the backlight higer than needed will lead to light bleed on black areas of the screen.

 ### Display Plugins